SunilKing3699/StationSatcom/README.md

-# Station Guard IBIS Daily Installation Generator
+# Station Guard Installation Report Generator

-Zero-cost GitHub Pages version for Station Satcom.
+Zero-cost GitHub Pages tool for Station Satcom.

-## Purpose
-Combines two ESET reports into a Station Satcom branded IBIS-ready Excel/CSV output:

-1. Device Information / Serial Number report
-2. ESET Installation Date report

 ## Hosting
-Upload these files to the `ESET` branch root of the GitHub repository and enable GitHub Pages from that branch.
+Upload these files to the root of the `ESET` branch and enable GitHub Pages from branch `/root`:

-Required files:

 - `index.html`
 - `assets/station-guard-logo.png`
 - `assets/station-satcom-logo.png`

-## Cost
-No server, no database, no API, no paid hosting.
-Runs locally in the user's browser.

-## Supported inputs
-- CSV
-- XLSX
-- XLS
-- Simple ESET table PDF extraction, when text tables are readable

-For production accuracy, scheduled CSV/XLSX export from ESET is recommended.

-## Output sheets
+## Output
+The tool generates one Station Satcom formatted Excel report with:

-- IBIS Ready
+- Installation Report
 - Validation Audit
-- Data Quality Review
 - Run Summary

+The report columns are:

+- CUSTOMER NAME
+- VESSEL NAME
+- DEVICE NAME
+- SERIAL NUMBER
+- INSTALLATION DATE

+Installation Date is exported in `DD-MM-YYYY HH:MM` format.

-## ICCID rule
+## Notes
-- Use valid globally unique ESET serial number.
-- If serial is blank, placeholder, VMware/virtual, duplicated, missing, or multiple serials exist, generate ICCID from `Vessel_Computer`.
-- ICCID removes spaces and hyphens.
-Underscore separator is retained.
-- Collision after cleaning goes to Data Quality Review.
+- No server
+- No database
+- No paid hosting
+- Browser-based processing
+- CSV/XLSX recommended for production accuracy